kentchang/kentchang.com-main/content/posts/about-blog/about-blog.md

 inspired by _The Marvelous Mrs. Maisel_ and I used the same font they used for the show for my name.

-The current title of the blog sounds like a bunch of words—quuer, eerie, curable, and of course, _Crucible_.
+The current title of the blog sounds like a bunch of words—queer, eerie, curable, and of course, _Crucible_.
 The tag line should be reminiscent of songs from that little musical called _Hamilton_; ‘shameless’ is there to surface the Dionysian sense of the word.
 Those suggest what and how I might write.